grayfold3d/POSH-Triage/README.md

 ## Examples
 <pre>
 .\Start-TriageParsing.ps1 -imagePath D:\[root] -toolPath C:\Utilities\Zimmerman -outpath \\SERVER\Cases\2018-06-01_1520_Laptop
 </pre>
 Example uses:
  * -imagePath to specify the path to the mounted image
  * -toolPath to specify the path to directory containing tools
  * -outpath to specify location to save processed files
 <pre>
-     Example
  .\Start-TriageParsing.ps1 -imagePath D:\[root] -outpath G:\Cases\2018-06-01_1520_Laptop1\Processed
 </pre>
  Example using default location of the -toolpath parameter which can be set by editing the following line in StartImageParsing.ps1
  <pre>
  [string]$toolPath = "C:\forensic program files\zimmerman", # Change to directory containing tools
 </pre>
 # To Do
 * Provide ability to combine exported files into timeline